2h3ph3rd/2h3ph3rd/README.md

 ### 👋 Hey there!
 I'm Francesco, but you can call me 2h3ph3rd!

-🎓 Currently studying Computer Science Engineering in Milan, Italy at Politecnico.
+🎓 Currently studying Computer Science and Engineering in Milan, Italy at Politecnico.

 💻 Passionate about back-end development, I primarily code in Go, but also proficient in Python, Javascript, C, and C++.